-Ford Windstar owners have reported 31 problems related to overdrive light on (under the power train category).
+Ford Windstar owners have reported 33 problems related to overdrive light on (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Windstar based on all problems reported for the Windstar.

 I have 2 problems with the brakes, problem 1 the master cylinder is leaking, causing the brake light to come on.
 Problem 2 the abs light will come on when driving, it turns itself on and off.
 Power train, the o/d light will flash when starting up, will turn off after a couple of minutes.